 The maps are by Elizabeth Lilian Lancaster, called in the introduction a "young lady ... now in her fifteenth year."
 Often erroneously attributed to William Harvey, author of the introduction and the humorous verse below each map.
-See description in the British Library's main catalog, Explore the British Library

-(Comment: A separate note is used to provide a full citation for the reference to the published description in: Explore the British Library)

-"The woodcuts were no doubt cut by Christoph Schweitzer"--Skelton (Comment: A separate note is used to provide a full citation for the reference to the published description in: Skelton, R.A.
-County atlases of the British Isles, 1579-1850)
+See description in the British Library's main catalog, Explore the British Library (Comment: A separate note is used to provide a full citation for the reference to the published description in: Explore the British Library) "The woodcuts were no doubt cut by Christoph Schweitzer"--Skelton (Comment: A separate note is used to provide a full citation for the reference to the published description in: Explore the British Library)